 While usually a short-term condition, POCD is a risk that needs to be talked about with the doctor prior to surgery for an older adult, especially if the senior has existing cognitive concerns.
 And for all seniors undergoing surgery, it’s best to try to avoid activities which are cognitively stressful for 30 days following surgery.

-CareWorks Health Services is the perfect post-procedure partner, giving older adults the chance to rest and fully recover from surgery, offering personalized, in-home assistance with a multitude of tasks.
+As one of the top caregiver agencies in Orange County, CareWorks Health Services is the perfect post-procedure partner, giving older adults the chance to rest and fully recover from surgery, offering personalized, in-home assistance with a multitude of tasks.
 If the need is for assistance with household chores and meals during recovery, picking up prescription refills and groceries, light housework and organization around the home, or help with personal care, safe ambulation and fall prevention, we’re available for as much or as little assistance as required.
 Contact us online or call us at (949) 859-4700 for more information or to arrange a free in-home assessment to find out exactly how we can best help your senior loved one.
+Visit our Service Area page to find out if our professional home care services are available in your community.